|Simons Collaboration on Ocean Processes and Ecology|

 Angelicque White, Ph.D.|

-Angelicque White is an Assistant Professor in the College of Earth, Ocean, and Atmospheric Sciences at Oregon State University.
+Angelicque White is an Associate Professor in the Oceanography Department of the University of Hawaii at Manoa.
 She received her B.S. and M.S. from the University of Alabama in Huntsville and her Ph.D. from Oregon State University.
-Dr. White's research employs various biochemical and optical approaches to characterize elemental stoichiometry and phytoplankton production in oligotrophic oceanic regimes.
+White’s research employs various biochemical and optical approaches to characterize elemental stoichiometry and phytoplankton production in oligotrophic oceanic regimes.
 White was named an Alfred P. Sloan Fellow in 2012.